BrianMac - Coach & Web Master

 2004 - Produced the following book:

-Brian has competed in a variety of sports including tennis (played at Wimbledon), squash, race walking, football, rugby, archery and running.
-His preferred sport is running which he first became interested in when he was 15 years old.
-Over the years Brian has competed in track, road, cross country, fell and mountain races (Ben Nevis, Ben Lomond, Snowdon) over distances ranging from 5km to 50km.
-In 1997 his running exploits came to an end following a spine operation that resulted in nerve damage to the left calf muscle.
-Brian still continues to train 3 or 4 times a week with aerobic workouts comprising of cycling or spinning.
+Brian has competed in various sports, including tennis (played at Wimbledon), squash, race walking, football, rugby, archery, and running.
+His preferred sport is running, which he became interested in when he was 15 years old.
+Over the years, Brian has competed in track, road, cross country, fell, and mountain races (Ben Nevis, Ben Lomond, and Snowdon) over distances ranging from 5km to 50km.
+In 1997 his running exploits ended following a spine operation that resulted in nerve damage to the left calf muscle.
+Brian continues to train 3 or 4 times a week with aerobic workouts comprising of cycling or spinning.

 Brian is a member of: